📍 Serving the Hudson Valley & All of the Lower Hudson Valley

 Step 2 — In-rem petition and published notice

-After taxes have generally been delinquent for about two years, the treasurer files an in-rem foreclosure petition and a list of tax liens with the clerk of the State Supreme Court under RPTL Article 11.
-Notice is published in a local newspaper for three consecutive weeks, and owners of record are notified.
-This opens the redemption window.
+Once the redemption period has run — generally about two years from the lien date — the enforcing officer files an in-rem foreclosure petition, along with a list of the delinquent parcels, with the clerk of the State Supreme Court under RPTL Article 11.
+Notice goes out in a local newspaper for three consecutive weeks and to the owners of record, and the petition names a final date by which the taxes must be paid.

 Step 4 — Judgment of foreclosure

 If no one redeems by the deadline, the court enters a judgment of foreclosure and title vests in the county or city.
-There is no post-judgment redemption in New York — once judgment is entered, the home is gone.
-A $250,000 Hudson Valley home can be lost over a few thousand dollars in back taxes, which is why acting during the redemption window matters so much.
+New York allows no second chance afterward — once judgment is signed, the home is gone.
+In a market like Westchester, where a modest house can be worth $500,000 or more, losing it over a five-figure tax balance is a devastating trade, and it's the whole reason acting inside the redemption window matters.

 Surplus Proceeds After Tyler v.
 Hennepin

-For years, owners who lost property to tax foreclosure could lose all their equity, not just the taxes owed.
-That changed with the 2023 U.S. Supreme Court decision in Tyler v.
-Hennepin County, which held that keeping equity beyond the tax debt is an unconstitutional taking.
-Under New York's 2024 amendments to RPTL Article 11 (L. 2024, ch.
+For a long time, an owner who lost a home to tax foreclosure could lose everything with it — not just the taxes owed, but all the equity above them.
+The U.S. Supreme Court ended that in its 2023 ruling in Tyler v.
+Hennepin County, holding that keeping value beyond the tax debt is an unconstitutional taking.
+New York answered with 2024 amendments to RPTL Article 11 (L. 2024, ch.
 55, pt.
-BB), a former owner can now generally claim the surplus proceeds — the value above the taxes and costs — when the foreclosed property is later sold.
-The deadlines and paperwork are strict, though, and you'll almost always keep more by selling on your own terms before judgment than by trying to recover a surplus afterward.
+BB) that let a former owner claim the surplus proceeds — the value over and above the taxes and costs — after the foreclosed property is resold.
+The catch is that the deadlines and filings are unforgiving, and you will almost always net more by selling on your own terms before judgment than by chasing a surplus after the fact.

 How to Stop a New York Tax Foreclosure

-• Redeem (pay the delinquent taxes): You can pay everything owed to the treasurer up until the redemption deadline.
-Contact the Westchester County Treasurer directly to confirm the exact payoff figure and deadline for your parcel.
+• Redeem the arrears: pay everything owed to the county or city up to the final redemption date.
+Ask the Westchester County Commissioner of Finance — or your city's tax office — for the exact payoff and deadline on your parcel.

-• Sell the property before judgment: Often the best option for homeowners with equity.
-A cash sale pays off the delinquent taxes at closing and you receive whatever equity remains — far better than losing everything to a judgment of foreclosure.
+• Sell before judgment: for owners with equity, this is usually the strongest move.
+A cash sale pays the delinquent taxes at the closing table and puts the remaining equity in your pocket — far better than watching a judgment take all of it.

 STAR credit and Property Tax Relief

-New York offers several property tax relief programs that Hudson Valley homeowners may not be fully utilizing:
+New York runs several property tax relief programs that Hudson Valley owners often leave on the table:

-• Installment payment plans: The Westchester County Treasurer can arrange installment agreements on delinquent taxes — contact the county Department of Finance to ask about terms before an in-rem foreclosure begins.
+• Installment payment plans: the Westchester County Commissioner of Finance and most local tax offices can arrange payment agreements on delinquent taxes — reach out before an in-rem case begins.

 What Happens to Your Mortgage in a Tax Foreclosure?
-In a New York tax-lien foreclosure, a judgment of foreclosure extinguishes the owner's interest and clears the title for the taxing authority.
-If there's still an unpaid mortgage, the lender can be left with an unsatisfied debt and may pursue you.
-Selling before judgment — and paying off both the delinquent taxes and the mortgage at closing — is almost always the better financial outcome, because it protects your equity and leaves no lingering mortgage balance.
+When a New York in-rem tax foreclosure reaches judgment, that judgment wipes out the owner's interest and hands clean title to the taxing authority.
+Any mortgage still on the property can be left unpaid, and the lender may come after you for the shortfall.
+Selling first — and paying off both the back taxes and the mortgage at closing — is almost always the better result: your equity is protected, and no mortgage balance follows you afterward.

 Tax Liens vs. Tax Sales — Understanding the Difference